futtetennista/fast-bookmark/README.md

 `AppPreferences::class` returns a `kotlin.reflect.KClass` reference and not a `java.lang.Class`
 one, needed by mockito.
 Using `AppPreferences::class.java` returns the java class but the mocking does not work.

+# Gotchas
+- when mocking a method defined in a kotlin class, the parameters must be optionals in order for the mocking to work, otherwise the tests will fail with an `java.lang.IllegalStateException: any (SomeClass::class.java) must not be null`
+- when mocking a kotlin class it is necessary to create an interface and mock it instead of the implementation, otherwise the mocks won' work.
+Is there a better way to do this?